muskan18/LeetcodeJuneChallenge/README.md

 # LeetcodeJuneChallenge
-This repository contains the questions for the leetcode June challenge
+This repository contains the questions and solutions for the leetcode June challenge